EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 You may notice that "plan the specific candidate's interview" and "provide a ... consistent experience to candidates" are at odds, but we'll find a compromise.

+# A Job and a Candidate

+- job post
+- candidate profile

 # Interview Process

 There are four phases to the process.
 They will look pretty typical, but the details are where the magic happens.